Skip to main content Accessibility Help?

 This opportunity is ongoing, with no end date.

-We are recruiting enthusiastic volunteers to support primary/secondary students at our learning centre.
+We are recruiting enthusiastic volunteers to support primary or secondary students at our learning centres.
 You should have achieved at least a grade C/5 for English and Maths GCSEs (or equivalent).

-We are currently recruiting committed and enthusiastic volunteers to support groups of primary or secondary students at our learning centre in North Liverpool.
+We are currently recruiting committed and enthusiastic volunteers to support groups of primary or secondary students at our learning centres in North Liverpool and Kirkby.

 Check out this short film about what it's like to volunteer at Academic Support: